everx-labs/everdev/README.md

 #### Install demo project

 This command installs the specified demo project in the current directory.
-Proceede the instructions in the terminal to run it.
+Proceed the instructions in the terminal to run it.

 ```shell
 tondev demo <demo name>